GRAAL-Research/deepparse/README.md

 ## License

-deepparse is LGPLv3 licensed, as found in the [LICENSE file](https://github.com/GRAAL-Research/deepparse/blob/master/LICENSE).
+Deepparse is LGPLv3 licensed, as found in the [LICENSE file](https://github.com/GRAAL-Research/deepparse/blob/master/LICENSE).

 ------------------